 Repair a Light Fixture Installed without an Electrical Box

-If you have old light fixture that is not attached to the wall or ceiling with a junction box, you should repair the light fixture by removing it, installing a junction box and installing a new fixture.
-Light fixtures that simply protrude from the ceiling or wall without a junction box are just a fire waiting to happen.
-Therefore, use this simple step-by-step guide to remove the old light fixture and install a new one with a proper junction box.
+If you have an old light fixture that is not attached to the wall or ceiling with a junction box, you should repair the light fixture by removing it, installing a junction box, and installing a new fixture.
+Light fixtures that simply protrude from the ceiling or wall without a junction box are a fire waiting to happen.
+Use this simple step-by-step guide to remove the old light fixture and install a new one with a proper junction box.

 Step 1 - Turn Off the Power

 Go to the main breaker box in your home, and find the circuit breaker that powers the light fixture you want to change out.
 Turn the circuit breaker to the off position.

 Step 2 - Remove the Old Light Fixture

 Once you are sure that there is no more power running to the light fixture, remove the screws that attach it to the wall or ceiling and pull out the wiring.
 Disconnect the wiring and discard the old light fixture.

 Step 3 - Find Closest Stud

 Use a stud finder to locate the stud closest to the location where the old light fixture was installed.
 If you're lucky, the old light fixture was screwed into a stud and will make installing the new junction box much easier.
 However, if it is not, simply choose the stud that is closest to where the old fixture was installed.

 Step 4 - Cut Out Hole for Junction Box